Dreyzon/Dreyzon/README.md

 - 👋 Hi, I’m @Dreyzon
-- 👀 I’m interested in Python & C
+- 👀 I’m interested in Python & Java
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on OS
+- 💞️ I’m looking to collaborate on Operating Systems
-- 📫 How to reach me ...
+- 📫 How to reach me @coderdreyz on discord

 <!---
 Dreyzon/Dreyzon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.